 You’ve likely heard apple cider vinegar being touted as an all-around health powerhouse.
 There are plenty of claims that apple cider vinegar can benefit health in many ways – but research shows that it may be particularly beneficial for those with psoriasis.

 You can use apple cider vinegar a few times per week to help alleviate the itching the cause of your symptoms.
-Mix apple cider vinegar (preferably organic) with water to dilute it, and apply it onto your skin.
+Mix apple cider vinegar (preferably organic) with water to dilute it, and apply it to your skin.
 Make sure to rinse the mixture off after it’s dried to prevent any additional irritation.
 Avoid cracked skin and open wounds.

 3. Dead Sea and Epsom Salts